 •Rollfilm cameras/Series 20 film, a.k.a.
 “The Swinger.”
 This one was a favorite of baby-boom teenagers, to whom it was aggressively marketed starting in 1965.
 It made very small photos, and only black-and-white film was available.
 Groovy white mod design; sadly, also dead.
 Film ceased production in the late seventies.

 • Pack-film cameras/Series 100 film.
 Introduced in 1963, and still alive and kicking!
+But not for long, as Fuji’s last pack film will soon be a thing of the past.
 The everyday cameras to look for are the Automatic 100, 250, 340, 350, 360, 440, and 450; others, like the Model 104, 215, or Colorpack II, are perfectly fine but somewhat less desirable.
 If you happen upon a Model 180, 185, 190, or 195, that’s best of all: Those are the all-manual professional models, and in good condition, they command high prices on eBay ($500-ish and up).
 Things to look for include a bellows that does not have pinholes at the corners; a battery compartment that is not full of corrosion and gunk; and an interior that’s not rusting.
 For much more about these, including details about the weird batteries some of these models require, I refer you, again, to Instant Options.

 •Integral film: SX-70.
 The classic Polaroid camera, introduced in 1972.
 White polyester frame on each picture with a wide tab at the bottom; spits out the front of the camera after you press the button.
 The most coveted of these cameras are the folding, leather-covered original SX-70 and its successor, the SX-70 Alpha 1, which can make very fine photographs.
 The SX-70 Model 2 is similar but slightly less well finished, with vinyl in place of the leather and plain ABS plastic instead of brushed chrome.
 All three are SLR cameras (that is, the view through the viewfinder is through the lens, an arrangement that depends here upon an absolutely amazing bit of optics engineering).
 There is also an SX-70 Model 3, which is less desirable because it’s not an SLR—it’s focused by guesswork.